Neighborhoods of Tulsa, Oklahoma: The Pearl District

+It was the neighborhood of journalist and activist Lee Roy Chapman and houses his Center for Public Secrets.
+The historic Art Deco-style Tulsa Fire Alarm Building is at 1010 South Detroit in the district, but has been unused for several years.
+The building was sold in July 2015 to be converted into a museum honoring Tulsa's firefighters.
+As of 2025, it hasn’t opened to the public.
+The Pearl District also contains The Church Studio, a former church that Leon Russell turned into a recording studio and the focal point of the Tulsa Sound music movement during the 1970s.

 Uptown

-Riverview stretches along the east bank of the Arkansas River, just west of Downtown.
 Uptown is the region just to the south of Downtown.
-The SoBo (South Boston) bar district in this area at 18th and south Boston is quite popular.
+The bar district in this area, at 18th and South Boston, (sometimes referred to as 'SoBo') is quite popular.
 The Ambassador Hotel, now listed on the National Register of Historic Places listings in Tulsa County, Oklahoma, was built in 1929 to provide temporary housing for businessmen and now functions as a boutique hotel.
 The building is at the corner of Main and 14th Street.
 The Tulsa Preservation Commission identified this location as "...the Southeast Business Area of the Riverview section of Tulsa."